Pet Care Home

-Goldfish are a cold water fish and will do best at temperatures between 18°-22° C (65°-72° F).
-Many goldfish types are very hardy species, especially the Common goldfish and the Comet Goldfish.
-These two are great for beginners, as are both the Fantail Goldfish and Ryukin Goldfish.
-Other hardier types include Black Moor Goldfish and the Ryukin Goldfish.
-Several of these durable goldfish types, like the Black Moors, Shubunkins, Comets, and common goldfish can actually tolerate temperatures a few degrees above freezing as long as the cooling drops only a few degrees a day.
-Once you've gained experience and confidence, try some of the other fancy goldfish types like the Bubble-eye Goldfish, Celestial Goldfish, Oranda Goldfish or Lionheads.
+Many goldfish types are very hardy, especially the Common Goldfish and the Comet Goldfish.
+These two are great for beginners.
+The Fantail Goldfish and Shubunkin Goldfish are also good beginner fish.
+Other hardier types include the Black Moor Goldfish and the Ryukin Goldfish.
+Once you’ve gained experience and confidence in keeping these hardier goldfish, try some of the more delicate, fancy goldfish like the Bubble-eye Goldfish, Celestial Goldfish, Oranda Goldfish, or Lionhead.

 Goldfish